nyreehinton/content-ops-starter/content/pages/Exclusive-Tesla-Report.md

         styles:
           self:
             flexDirection: row
+        text: >+
+          Tesla explicitly links odometer functionality to energy consumption metrics, as suggested by the patent’s description of the miles-to-energy conversion process.
+The relationship is foundational,
+          stating:

+          > “Controller 301… applies an electrical energy per mile conversion factor stored in memory (e.g., 4.6 miles/kilowatt-hour),… the electrical energy per mile conversion factor is set by the factory/dealer… updated over time to reflect the conversion efficiency obtained by that particular vehicle”.

+          When these factors are improperly calibrated or updated inappropriately (e.g., due to battery degradation or software updates), odometer readings derived from energy usage may deviate from true travel distances.

       - type: FeaturedItem
         title: Tesla Mimics Apple’s Tactics to Mask Battery Degradation
         subtitle: $ 88 – $ 176